braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities.md

 Live Activities are currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

-Live Activities are persistent, interactive notifications displayed on your lock screen, allowing you to keep an eye on things in real time.
+Live Activities are persistent, interactive notifications displayed on your lock screen, allowing you to keep an eye on things in real-time.
 Because they appear on the lock screen, Live Activities ensure that your notifications won't be missed.
 Because they're persistent, you can display up-to-date content to your users without even having them unlock their phone.

-As a developer, you can use Braze to manage your Live Activity lifecycles.
-Make calls to the Braze REST API to make Live Activity updates and have all subscribed devices receive the update as quickly as possible.
+As a developer, you can use Braze to manage your Live Activity lifecycles, make calls to the Braze REST API to make Live Activity updates, and have all subscribed devices receive the update as quickly as possible.
 And, because you're managing Live Activities through Braze, you can use them in tandem with your other messaging channels&mdash;push notifications, in-app messages, Content Cards&mdash;to drive adoption.

 ## Prerequisites